IvanMurzak/Unity-IAP-Store/README.md

 It can be used for showing single sellable item.

 ## Adapters
+Adapter generates multiples items, very easy to setup all of them from single place with small amount of setup steps.

 - `StoreCategoryAdapter` - shows list of sellable items from specific category
 - `StoreCustomAdapter` - shows custom list of sellable items
 - Or create your own StoreAdapter, for that need to extand from `StoreAdapter`.
 Also you may create custom StoreSellableDrawer for any UI system in case if you don't use Unity UI.